Hendrik2001/TheCostsOfRefocusing/README.md

 ## Usage

 To replicate the analysis, follow the order of execution for the Python files listed above.
-Each folder and file is designed to build upon the previous steps, ensuring a comprehensive workflow from data preparation to final analysis.
+(I would recommend to just run the ipynb files.)

 ## Contact

-For any questions or further information, please contact me at [your email].
+For any questions or further information, please contact me at hendrikharrypaul@gmail.com.

 Thank you for exploring my thesis repository!